Frequently Asked Questions

 Our license means that you are free to use, modify, and extend the software however you wish.
 It is our intention to foster a community to support the ongoing development of these tools, and we welcome collaboration.
 If you do extend or improve the software, we welcome contributions back into our main GitHub repositories in the form of pull requests.

 We can also provide development and consultancy services to support ideas you have for developing the software to support specific features or research projects.
-Please contact us to discuss your ideas further.
+Please create a post on our user community to discuss your ideas further.